Summer Retreat Program at Shin Pond, Maine

 for Animal/Humane/Environmental Studies

-The 300-acre Camp Muse at Shin Pond, Maine, is the site of a Summer Retreat Program for writers, scholars, artists, educators, and other cultural producers and knowledge workers focusing on animals and/or their humane treatment, and/or on environmental trends or threats relevant to animals and their well-being (habitat loss, climate change, land conservation, environmental degradation, inter alia).
-The program, operated by The Humane Society of the United States (HSUS), invites all interested parties to apply for a residency at the property, which is open between July 1 and October 3, 2017.
+The 300-acre Camp Muse at Shin Pond, near Patten, Maine, is the site of a Summer Retreat Program for writers, scholars, artists, educators, and other cultural producers and knowledge workers focusing on animals and/or their humane treatment, and/or on environmental trends or threats relevant to animals and their well-being (habitat loss, climate change, land conservation, environmental degradation, inter alia).
+The program, operated by the Humane Society of the United States (HSUS), invites all interested parties to apply for a residency at the property, which is open between Monday, July 3 and Friday, September 29, 2023.

 Camp Muse, a wooded retreat at the edge of a pristine and peaceful pond just ten miles from the northern entrance to Baxter State Park, offers an idyllic atmosphere for research, contemplation, writing, and other creative work.
-The purpose of the program, operated through the generosity of longtime HSUS board member K. William Wiseman (1921-2014) and his wife Madge, is to encourage scholarly, cultural, and practical projects relating to animals, and to provide a site for enhanced productivity on such projects.
+The purpose of the retreat program, operated through the generosity of longtime HSUS board member K. William Wiseman (1921-2014) and his wife Elizabeth (1922-2022), is to encourage scholarly, cultural, and practical projects relating to animals and nature, and to provide an environment for enhanced productivity.

-There is no application form to submit, but the applicant must present: a statement of interest that includes information on the project he/she will pursue; a statement concerning the likely value or benefit of such a project to the work and mission of The HSUS and/or its affiliates; the specific work product that will be produced during the retreat period; details of the likely outcome or application of the work undertaken at the retreat; any applicable scheduling concerns or scheduling preferences; and two professional references.
+There is no application form to submit, but the applicant must present a statement of interest that includes information on the project the applicant will pursue; a statement concerning the likely value or benefit of such a project to the work and mission of animal protection, and if relevant, of the HSUS and its family of organizations; the specific work product that will result; details of the likely outcome or application of the work undertaken; any applicable scheduling concerns or preferences; and two professional references.
 Applicants may be asked to submit copies of prior publications.
 To maximize the use of the property and to facilitate transitioning between participants, check in/arrival time is Monday at 2 p.m. and check out time/departure is Friday at 10 a.m.

 If approved, the applicant is expected to cover the costs of transportation to and from Shin Pond, local transportation while staying there, food, beverages, entertainment, recreational activities (including admission to nearby Baxter State Park), long distance telephone services, and all other costs connected with the applicant's use of the property.
 The HSUS will, however, pay for local telephone service, electrical utilities, and routine maintenance.

 Participants may take up to three household members (including spouses, significant others, and children) with them.
 Please note that because Camp Muse is a Humane Society Wildlife Land Trust-protected wildlife sanctuary, companion animals require specific prior approval and applicants may not be permitted to bring them.
-In all events, approved cats will need to remain indoors and dogs must be leashed at all times.
+In all events, approved cats must remain indoor, and dogs must be on leash at all times.

-The house at Shin Pond has the amenities common to any comfortable home, including all utilities and a full complement of furniture, kitchen ware, and other household equipment.
+The house at Shin Pond has the amenities common to any comfortable home, including all uilities and a full complement of furniture, kitchen ware, and other household equipment.

-- major intellectual projects such as a book, a chapter on an animal-related topic;
+- major projects such as a book, a chapter on an animal-related topic;

 - a case study, or an on-line course in animal studies;